andtherand/ansible-role-terminal_notifier/README.md

 # Ansible terminal-notifier role

 Uses the [terminal-notifier command line tool](https://github.com/julienXX/terminal-notifier) to raise awareness that a playbook has finished.
+It's always invoked on the localhost.

 ## Requirements

 - OSX 10.9 and above
 - the terminal notifier mentioned above

+# WARNING!
+This does not work on Ubuntu Trusty or any other platform except from OSX.
+But I had to add a platform to the meta section otherwise it would not be accepted as a valid role.

 ## Role variables